 I’m slowly going insane being off of work and still not able to do much.
 I have good days, and bad days.
 It seems to be that after a good day, a bad day or two follows, which sucks, because it never feels like I’m actually making any progress!

 But last week Callam was back in Colchester, briefly, and we visited Canterbury for a few days to get me out of Colchester.
-It was really sweet, he planned a surprise few days aways, wouldn’t tell me where we were going but said it was somewhere I liked.
+It was really sweet, he planned a surprise few days away, wouldn’t tell me where we were going but said it was somewhere I liked.
 I was worried about being in the car for a long period of times because I’m still getting used to how frequently I need to empty my stoma and what clothes I can / can’t wear with it.
 But it didn’t take very long to get there at all.
-I’ve a terrible habit of falling asleep in the car journeys but I did my best to stay awake all the way there, although his music taste isn’t much to go by…
+I’ve a terrible habit of falling asleep in the car for journeys more than 20 minutes but I did my best to stay awake all the way there, although his music taste isn’t much to go by…

 We stayed in a really cute cottage, just down from Canterbury West so near to the centre as walking is still an issue for me.
 We didn’t do much whilst we were there, there’s not much I can do to be honest!